Tuesday, October 28, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 For this reason, Synology claimed that “the DS925+ delivers substantial performance gains with preconfigured settings compared to its predecessor, including 149% faster SMB downloads, 150% faster uploads, 131% faster reads, and 150% faster writes.”
 And that proved to be true in my testing, but only when compared to the DS923+’s stock hardware.

 The thing is, the DS923+ comes with a Network Upgrade slot to host an E10G22-T1-Mini add-on module, making it a 10GbE-capable server.
 With that, it beat the new DS925+ hands down, as you will see in the performance chart below.
-The lack of the 10GbB upgrade option aside, the DS925+ has no option to use its 2.5GbE ports in a 5Gbps aggregated link, making it a 2.5Gbps server at best.
+Note that you can use DS925+’s two 2.5Gbps ports as a 5Gbps aggregated link.
+However, in this case, the bonded link mainly increases bandwidth and resiliency, but not necessarily the actual real-world rates, unless you use it with a supported switch.

 Synology DS925+ vs. DS923+ frontSynology DS925+ vs. DS923+ backside